Skip to Content

 My quest for exciting landscape ideas led me to some gorgeous pumpkin planters.
 These trendy trinkets looked like the perfect fixture for an autumn-centric garden.

-So I decided that this is what I want to do this season.
-The great thing is, decorating this way is both beautiful and practical.
-You can use these planters to plant almost anything, and then place it in various places around the garden.
+So, I decided that this is what I want to do this season.
+The great thing is decorating this way is both beautiful and practical.
+You can use these planters to plant almost anything and then place it in various places around the garden.
 Or turn them into a vase to beautify any of your rooms.

-I also like the fact that there is no hard and fast rule about these pumpkin ornamental pieces.
+I also like that there is no hard and fast rule about these pumpkin ornamental pieces.
 You can make (or purchase) them in different shapes and sizes.
 Of course, let’s not forget all the different embellishments you can place around them to enhance their appearance.
 The possibilities are endless.

-1. DIY pumpkin planters
+5. DIY pumpkin planters

 Pumpkin succulent planter

 Succulents and pumpkins are a match made in heaven!
+Here’s how to make a succulent pumpkin centerpiece.

 All you’ve got to do to make this planter is to: